 Check the Boiler’s Service History

 The boiler is yet another important part of the plumbing system that you shouldn’t ignore.
+It’s advisable to call a plumber and have it professionally inspected.
 If it doesn’t function properly, consider repairing it or replacing it entirely.

 Again, this isn’t always the case, but many people overlook these issues.
 Some buyers have found that during the inspection of the home, the plumbing worked just fine, only to then realize that the entire thing was held together by a figurative form of duct tape.